-A few years ago, the World Economic Forum listed 10 innovative jobs that didn’t exist 10 years ago: application developer, social media manager, Uber driver, driverless car engineer, cloud computing specialist, big data analyst/data scientist, sustainability manager, YouTube content creator, drone operator, millennial generational expert.
-But how do those jobs come about and how do organizations drive innovation?
+According to the World Economic Forum 10 innovative jobs that didn’t exist 10 years ago included: application developer, social media manager, Uber driver, driverless car engineer, cloud computing specialist, big data analyst/data scientist, sustainability manager, YouTube content creator, drone operator, millennial generational expert.
+How do those jobs come about?
+How do organizations drive innovation?

 - Embed innovative roles in commercial teams